memfault/interrupt/_drafts/cortex-m-watchpoints.md

 where,

 - `MATCHED` Indicates if there was a match since the last time the register was read.
 This can be used by a debugger to determine if this was the source of the debug event emitted.
 It's cleared on read so you will likely never see it set when using a debugger.
 - `DATAVADDR1`, `DATAVADDR0`, `DATAVSIZE`, `LNK1ENA` We won't go into too many details but these registers can be used to trigger a watchpoint event when a certain "data value" pattern is written over an address range.
 I'm not aware of an easy way to configure this with most debuggers, but the feature is really neat!
-For example, you can use it to to halt at a specific loop iteration or if a certain data pattern is written anywhere in RAM!
+For example, you can use it to to halt at a specific index in a for loop or if a certain data pattern is written anywhere in RAM!
 This type of watchpoint is only implemented in comparator 1 for most Cortex-M targets.
 - `CYCMATCH` Only implemented for comparator 0.
 This can be used to trigger a watchpoint after a certain number of CPU cycles have passed.
 - `FUNCTION` - Controls the type of comparison which is performed.
 When this field is set to 0, the comparator is disabled.